Roller Coasters & Thrill Rides

 The Stratosphere hotel/casino towers over 1,000 feet high and features four rides on the very top, all of them terrifying.

-scarier.
-First they put a roller coaster on top, which was the
+scarier and scarier.
+First they put a roller coaster on top,

 Well, they did.
 The newest ride has you jumping off the tower, "skydiving" 108 stories to the ground.
 God.
 Damn!
 There's no parachute, you travel along zip lines which have a braking system.
 The only downside is the price -- $100 per jump.
 (If that's out of your budget then Insanity (below) will give you almost as good a scare for only $12.)
 SkyJump has its own website.
 I'll tip off parents with thrill-seeking kids that the minimum age is 14, because typical of the Stratosphere, their website does a pretty good job of making useful info like that near-impossible to find.

 The picture at right (which I took from a YouTube video) shows how the launch works.
 You walk to the edge of a short platform, hold the bar on each side of you, lean forward, and then just let go.
 So you don't actually "jump", but whatever, close enough.

 Insanity.
 This is a spinning ride that dangles you over the edge.
 Actually, it's worse than that, because as it spins your seat is lifted backward so you're staring right down at the ground.
 It's exactly as terrifying as it sounds.
 The first two times I went to the top to try it I chickened out.
 I was able to do it only on my third trip.
 You can hear the screams from ground level, by the way.
 If all that doesn't give you pause, note that two riders were stuck dangling over the edge for an hour and a half when high winds caused the ride to shut itself down.
 Anyway, if you want to be scared, this is your ticket.
 I'll help parents with adventurous tykes by noting that the minimum height for this ride is 52", since typically the Stratosphere doesn't bother to put that info on their own website.
 This ride opened on March 10, 2005.